codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 #### 2.2.2 Getting a Task from the DB

-This part is very like the previous one where the method will be moved to the helper and the test will use the newly created method.
+This part is like the previous one where the method will be moved to the helper and the test will use the newly created method.

 ```kotlin
 class DynamoDBHelper(val dynamoDbClient: DynamoDbClient) {